adamzaninovich/snoother/README.md

 [Snooth](http://snooth.com) is a social-based wine shopping website.
 They claim to have the world's largest wine database.
 That database is available through the [Snooth API](http://api.snooth.com) and this gem exposes the api for use in your Ruby project.

+## Project Notes

-_Note: This is not yet ready for use._
+_This is not yet ready for use!_

+Todo: figure out how to test without hitting the api on every test. _Maybe take a look at [VCR](http://relishapp.com/myronmarston/vcr)?_

 ## Setup